 Benefits Open Enrollment will be held Monday, October 28, 2019 through Friday, November 8, 2019.

-During this Open Enrollment period, all benefit-eligible employees have the opportunity to enroll, terminate, or add/drop dependents from the SSU health plan.
+During Open Enrollment period, all benefit-eligible employees have the opportunity to enroll, terminate, or add/drop dependents from the SSU health plan.
 You also have the opportunity to enroll in voluntary benefit plans.
 All elections made during the annual Open Enrollment period will become effective January 1, 2020.

 Benefit elections from 2019 will not carry over into the new plan year, all employees must log into BearTrax to make elections.
 All elections must be submitted by the close of business on Friday, November 8, 2019.